Association of Accounting Technicians of Sri Lanka: Governing council

 AATSL is governed by a governing council which has the primary responsibility of presiding over the AATSL's affairs and provide efficient governance for the benefit of all stakeholders.
 It has 16 non-executive autonomous members who are either elected by the members of the association or nominated by various bodies or persons.
 All council members serve in an independent capacity and do not receive any remuneration for their services.

 Qualifications

 Accounting technicians are mid-level professional accountants immediately after obtaining associate membership (MAAT).
-However, by gaining experience in the field of accountancy they can reach senior technician Level (SAT) and fellow technician Level (FMAAT), which are considered as well groomed professional accountants.
+However, by gaining experience in the field of accountancy they can reach senior technician Level (SAT) and fellow technician Level (FMAAT), which are considered as groomed professional accountants.
 One can add more value and recognition to this qualification by gaining qualifications in other professional accountancy bodies.

 AAT business school

 AAT Business School is a strategic business unit (SBU) operating under the AATSL, committed towards enhancing competencies and recognition of those seeking individual development.
 It was officially inaugurated on 22 January 2014 by Mr. Warren Allen, the President of The International Federation of Accountants (IFAC) (2012–14).
 The AAT business school offers programs which can be categorized into information technology, management development program (MDP), taxation, English language and people and leadership skills (PLS).